killthebuddh4/gadfly-go/README.md

 ### Predicates, operators, and literals

 A __predicate__ is an expression involving an _operator_ and _operands_.
-See the [semantics](#semantics) section for more details on each operator.
+See the [operators](#operators) section for more details on each operator.
 An __operand__ is either a _predicate_ or a _literal_.
-A __literal__ is an expression without subexpressions (string, number, boolean, identifier).
-A predicate evaluates to a _number_. `0` is false-y, any other number is truth-y, and any other value is an error (when used as a boolean).
-Some examples:
+A __literal__ is an expression without subexpressions (string, number, boolean, variable).
+A predicate evaluates to a _number_ (because an operator evaluates to a number).

+_Because predicates cannot include blocks they cannot include function calls.
+This is somewhat cumbersome to us human programmers, forcing us to write many instances of trivial indirection, but I think we'll see strong benefits for code generation and program synthesis because it will make parse trees simpler.
+Maybe not, we'll see._

 ```text
 # Not predicates.